Biden administration imposes new sanctions on Putin's daughters and Russian banks - KTVZ

 By Betsy Klein, Kevin Liptak and Kaitlan Collins, CNN

-The US announced new sanctions Wednesday on Russian financial institutions and individuals, including Russian President Vladimir Putin’s two adult daughters, as it aims to increase economic pressure on Russia and Putin himself following horrific images from the Ukrainian city of Bucha.
+The US announced new sanctions Wednesday on Russia’s largest financial institutions and number of individuals tied to the Kremlin, including Russian President Vladimir Putin’s two adult daughters, as it looks to increase economic pressure on Russia and Putin himself following horrific images from the Ukrainian city of Bucha.

 The-CNN-Wire